doranbae/shinko/README.md

 print("Saved model to disk")
 ```

-#### Comparision/evaluation module
+### Comparision/evaluation module
 `playShinko_rl_test.py`
 It is time to do the testing.
 Since Shinko has not labeled dataset, it is not likely that I can get an accuracy.
 Instead, I evaluated how well it can play the game Shinko compared to the vanilla model.
-Vanilla model is programmed to play according to find the action with the highest reward in the currenst stage.
+Vaniall model is programmed to find the best action based on the current reward.
+RL model is trained to find the best action based on current and future rewards.
 <br />
 <br />
 The first thing to do is to load the model.